necro-nemesis/LabyrinthAP/README.md

 3. Follow any first user password instructions provided once logged in.

-4. If you want to get the lastest updates before installing LokiAP:
+4. If you want to get the lastest updates before installing LabyrinthAP:
 ```
 sudo apt-get update
 sudo apt-get upgrade
 sudo reboot
 ```
-5. Before installing the LokiAP on the Raspberry pi you must log in to the shell prompt and set your WiFi "Localization Options" to the country code you are in.
+5. Before installing the LabyrinthAP on the Raspberry pi you must log in to the shell prompt and set your WiFi "Localization Options" to the country code you are in.
 If this is not set WiFi will not be available on the Rasberry pi.
-Additionally if you are using the LokiAP with a SIMCOM chip based mobile adapter for cellular connection to the net you will need to go into Interface Options -> serial -> answer "NO" when asked if you want login shell over serial and then answer "YES" when asked if you want the serial port hardware enabled.
+Additionally if you are using the LabyrinthAP with a SIMCOM chip based mobile adapter for cellular connection to the net you will need to go into Interface Options -> serial -> answer "NO" when asked if you want login shell over serial and then answer "YES" when asked if you want the serial port hardware enabled.
 In order to set these options enter `sudo raspi-config` at the command line and use the menu to get to these settings.
 When exiting and asked to reboot answer yes and reboot for the settings to be enabled.

 With the prerequisites done, you can now proceed with the Quick installer.

 ## Quick installer

-Install LokiAP from shell prompt:
+Install LabyrinthAP from shell prompt:
 ```sh
 $ wget -q https://git.io/fjeSw -O /tmp/raspap && bash /tmp/raspap
 ```